Admios/task-board/README.md

 1. Run the Cassandra database with `docker compose -f docker/dev.compose.yml up -d`.
 The defaults should work.
 1. (First time only) Wait around a minute until the Cassandra instance is ready.
 1. Create the "Keyspace": `npm run db:keyspace:create`.
 If this fails, wait a minute and try again.
 1. Migrate the tables: `npm run db:migrate`.
+WARNING: This seems broken in Node 23.0.0.
+Use 22.0.0 instead.
 1. Run `npm run dev`.
 1. Open `localhost:3000` on your web browser.